Section 3: Coal

 The fall of 1919 was full of trouble for Americans.
 There were many political conflicts and the farm economy at the end of World War I was failing.
 Coal supplies throughout the United States were low.
 In Duluth, Minnesota, the coal shipped for distribution to North Dakota had been slowed by a dock workers' strike in the summer.
 No one knew in October that winter would come early with a major blizzard.

 The Governor of North Dakota was Lynn Frazier, a member of the Nonpartisan League.
 (See Image 20.)
 Frazier was concerned because the supplies of local lignite and imported hard coals were low.
-There were 34 unionized coal mines in North Dakota, many of them serving nearby cities such as Williston or Minot.
+There were 34 unionized coal mines in North Dakota, many of them serving cities such as Williston or Minot.

 Frazier asked the UMW to allow North Dakota’s coal mines to continue operating under a “working arrangement.”
 (See Document 6.)
 Frazier wanted the miners to keep bringing coal to the surface while the union negotiated a new contract.
 In return, the North Dakota’s unionized lignite miners would be covered under the same contract as the bituminous coal miners.
 Governor Frazier believed that the miners’ request for higher pay was justified.